chef/automate/components/automate-chef-io/content/docs/delivery_truck.md

 cookbook:

 default.rb
 : Use the **default.rb** recipe to configure a project on a build node.
-This recipe is run by the Chef Client as the root user and is a standard default recipe.
-The Chef Client may use this recipe to configure this project on any node, whether or not it's part of a Chef Automate pipeline.
+This recipe is run by the Chef Infra Client as the root user and is a standard default recipe.
+The Chef Infra Client may use this recipe to configure this project on any node, whether or not it's part of a Chef Automate pipeline.

 deploy.rb
 : Use the **deploy.rb** recipe to define how artifacts are published to one (or more) nodes after they are built successfully.
 The contents of this recipe are project-specific.